All right, here's the latest flash from the from Reuters over Judge Vinson.

 Another exciting big broadcast hour lurks straight ahead.

-Brief time out here before the top of the hour, be back before you know it.
+A brief time out here before the top of the hour.

 It really is true.

-If if anybody looks at African Americans in this country as inferior and incompetent, it's the American left.
+If anybody looks at African Americans in this country as inferior and incompetent, it's the American left.